 Panama Country Report

-President Juan Carlos Varela is unlikely to significantly alter Panama's business-friendly operational environment.
+President Juan Carlos Varela is unlikely to significantly alter Panama's business-friendly operational environment during the remainder of his mandate.
 His Panameñista Party (Partido Panameñista: PP) is politically central and Varela himself is a businessperson (from the alcohol sector).
 His party does not hold a majority in the national assembly so policy compromises are likely.
 There is a moderate risk of contract revision to businesses connected to corruption investigations or projects under scrutiny by environmental groups.
 Panama has a robust investment protection legal framework.
 IHS Markit expects GDP to grow 4.3% in 2018.

 Hydroelectric and mining projects are likely to face protests from indigenous communities, unions, and social activists.
 Mandatory consultation processes for future hydroelectric projects in the Ngäbe-Buglé indigenous region is likely to increase the assertiveness of indigenous communities in presenting demands also via protests.
 Protests often take the form of roadblocks on access roads, including the Pan-American Highway and light vandalism against company property and vehicles.
 Major construction union SUNTRACS is likely to continue strikes over demands for concessions and in opposition to economic policies not favouring union members.

 Vaccines required to enter the country